 The content of a file is encrypted with a per-file key, which is wrapped with a class key and stored in a file’s metadata, which is in turn encrypted with the file system key.
 The class key is protected with the hardware UID and, for some classes, the user’s passcode.
 This hierarchy provides both flexibility and performance.
 For example, changing a file’s class only requires rewrapping its per-file key, and a change of passcode just rewraps the class key.
 Figure 13-4 visualises this process.

-13Overview of Apple key derivation and encryption (iOS Security Guide)
+Figure 13-4: Overview of Apple key derivation and encryption (iOS Security Guide)

 The Apple Keychain